 Sterilisation is important as the teats and screw tops of bottles are more difficult to clean and can trap harmful bacteria that could make baby ill.
 Cleaning and sterilising equipment removes harmful bacteria that could grow in the feed and make infants ill.

 It is also important to clean and disinfect work surfaces that are going to be used and wash your hands to avoid contamination of bottles with bacteria from unclean work surfaces.

-There several ways to sterilise baby’s feeding equipment, including:
+There are several ways to sterilise baby feeding equipment, including:

-To prevent re-contamination, it is best to remove sterilised feeding and preparation equipment from the steriliser just before it is needed.
+To prevent re-contamination, it is best to remove sterilised feeding and preparation equipment from the steriliser just before it’s needed.
 If you remove equipment from the steriliser before you need it, keep it covered in a clean place.
 Always fully assemble feeding bottles if you remove them from the steriliser before you need them.
-This will prevent the inside of the bottle and the inside and outside of the teat becoming contaminated again.
+This will prevent the inside of the bottle and the teat becoming contaminated again.
 Wash your hands with soap and water, and dry well before handling sterilised equipment.

 For more information visit the NHS website ‘Sterilising Baby’s Bottles’.

 How to Safely Prepare Powdered Infant Formula